 Social media monitoring feature

-Swat.io’s social media monitoring feature was built in collaboration with Ubermetrics.
-The new feature is built-in with Swat.io Ticket Inbox, and it helps you listen to what people are saying about your brand, products, competitors and other industry-related topics in the social media realm (when your brand/business has not been hashtagged).
+Swat.io’s social media monitoring feature is built-in with the Swat.io Ticket Inbox, and it helps you listen to what people are saying about your brand, products, competitors and other industry-related topics in the social media realm (when your brand/business has not been hashtagged).

 Swat.io’s monitoring feature filters relevant results and makes sure conversations are forwarded to the right people in your company (this helps your customer service team to enter the right conversations, at the right time).
 With advanced filters and the flexible keyword integration, you can refine the results of your monitoring ticket inbox with intelligent keyword management and search operators.